Joseph Nyagah

 Joseph William Nthiga Nyagah (6 January 1948 – 11 December 2020) was a Kenyan politician and Minister of Cooperative Development and Marketing in Kenya's grand coalition government.

 Biography

-Nyagah was a member of the then governing Kenya African National Union and a minister in President Daniel Arap Moi's office until quitting both the ministry and the party in the run-up to the 2002 general election.
+Nyagah was a member of the then Kenya African National Union and a minister in President Daniel Arap Moi's office until quitting both the ministry and the party in the run-up to the 2002 general election.
 He fought the election in Gachoka Constituency as an opposition National Rainbow Coalition candidate.

 He was a member of Orange Democratic Movement's 'Pentagon' in the lead up to the 2007 general election.

 His LinkedIn profile refers to him as a "Cabinet Member at Government of Kenya".

-He is brother to former Kamukunji Legislator Norman Nyaga and former Central Bank of Kenya governor, Nahashon Nyagah.
+He is a brother to former Kamukunji Legislator Norman Nyaga and former Central Bank of Kenya governor, Nahashon Nyagah.

 He died from COVID-19 during the COVID-19 pandemic in Kenya, twenty six days short from his 73rd birthday.